 In an age where organized sports for children is at its highest and so, too, are obesity, depression and anxiety, we still haven’t caught on to the real issue at hand.

 Children have learned from and lived with nature ever since the beginning of time.
-Today, with parental fear of strangers, the lure of TV, games and the internet, and the loss of natural surroundings in neighborhoods, it isn’t surprising that children are losing a respect for and an understanding of our natural surroundings.
+Today, with parental fear of strangers, an abundance of screen time, and the loss of green space in neighborhoods, it isn’t surprising that children are losing a respect for and an understanding of our natural surroundings.

 Our Kids Don’t Have to Suffer From Nature Deficit Disorder